eko55/mongodb/16.Self-Managed Database Security/security.md

 auditing - logging the changes made to the data and db configuration,as well as security incidents.Add overhead to the system.

+Auditing is often needed to comply with regulatory requirements.For example, regulations in some industries require organizations to keep an audit trail of database actions such as user authentication and authorization events.

 Default auth mechanism in MongoDB is SCRAM (salted challenge response authentication mechanism)

 Как да създадем user в mongo using SCRAM?